Workshop instructors

 Arno Buck

-Arno sets himself the highest standards in all his craft work, and that includes his hobbies of leatherworking and knife making.
-It was while stitching knife sheaths that he discovered his passion for leatherworking, which has had a hold on him ever since.
-His projects, often combined with wickerwork, are characterised by clear, modern designs, often using unusual materials.
+Arno Buck sets the highest standards for all his craftsmanship, including his hobbies of leatherworking and knife-making.
+It was through sewing knife sheaths that he discovered his passion for leatherworking, which has stayed with him ever since.
+He produces his projects, often combined with braiding work, in a clear, modern design, often using special materials.

 Workshops with Arno Buck